Smite-UI/Libraries/README.md

 A zero‑dependency Python micro‑library providing real atomic file operations for text, bytes, binary blobs, and bytearrays.
 Built for reliability, simplicity, and correctness — no bloat, no noise, just atomicity done right.

+⚙️ Features
+Atomic Write — temp‑write → flush → fsync → atomic replace

-• Atomic Read** — thread‑safe reads with local locks
+Atomic Read — thread‑safe reads with local locks

-• Atomic Delete — safe removal without race conditions
+Atomic Delete — safe removal without race conditions

-• Binary Support — atomic bytes, bytearray, and binary blob I/O
+Binary Support — atomic bytes, bytearray, and binary blob I/O

-• Zero Dependencies — pure Python, drop‑in ready
+Zero Dependencies — pure Python, drop‑in ready

-• Cross‑platform — Windows, macOS, Linux
+Cross‑platform — Windows, macOS, Linux

-• Perfect for configs, vaults, local databases, ML checkpoints, automation tools, and anything that needs safe, guaranteed writes.
+Perfect for configs, vaults, local databases, ML checkpoints, automation tools, and anything that needs safe, guaranteed writes.

 🧠 Why AtomicLib Exists
 Normal Python file writes are not atomic.
 If your program crashes mid‑write, you get:

-• corrupted files
+corrupted files

-• partial writes
+partial writes

-• torn binary data
+torn binary data

-• broken configs
+broken configs

-• invalid checkpoints
+invalid checkpoints

 AtomicLib guarantees crash‑safe writes using the same strategy used by databases and secure storage systems:

-• write to a temp file
+write to a temp file

-• flush
+flush

-• fsync
+fsync

-• atomic replace
+atomic replace

 This ensures your file is never left in a corrupted state, even during power loss or crashes.

 📦 Download

-• AtomicLib is distributed as a ready‑to‑use ZIP package.
+AtomicLib is distributed as a ready‑to‑use ZIP package.

-• Purchase the full version here:
+Purchase the full version here:
 https://softwareprograms.sell.app/product/pyatomic

 💻 Quick Start

-• After downloading:

-Insert the file into your Folder.

-After:
+Import
+python

-| from AtomicLib import file, binaryfile
+from AtomicLib import file, binaryfile
-| Atomic text write/read
+Atomic text write/read
+python

-| file.atomicwrite("config.txt", "hello world")
+file.atomicwrite("config.txt", "hello world")
-| print(file.atomicread("config.txt"))
+print(file.atomicread("config.txt"))
-| Atomic binary write/read
+Atomic binary write/read
+python

-| binaryfile.writebinary("data.bin", b"\x00\x01")
+binaryfile.writebinary("data.bin", b"\x00\x01")
-| print(binaryfile.readbinary("data.bin"))
+print(binaryfile.readbinary("data.bin"))
-| Atomic bytearray write/read
+Atomic bytearray write/read
+python

-| data = bytearray([10, 20, 30])
+data = bytearray([10, 20, 30])
-| binaryfile.writebinary("buffer.bin", data)
+binaryfile.writebinary("buffer.bin", data)
-| print(binaryfile.readbinary("buffer.bin"))
+print(binaryfile.readbinary("buffer.bin"))

-🔐 License

-• Perpetual Personal‑Use License
+🔐 License — Perpetual Personal‑Use License
 You are granted a perpetual, non‑exclusive, non‑transferable license to use AtomicLib for personal, non‑commercial purposes only.

-• You may:
+You may:
 Use the software indefinitely for personal projects

 Modify the software privately for personal use

-• You may NOT:
+You may NOT:
 Use the software for commercial or organizational purposes

 Sell, rent, lease, sublicense, or redistribute the software